SnapLib/typescript-compare/README.md

     isSafe: false
 }

-// Pass `car` as source object to compare to `motorcycle` target object const objectComparison = new Compare(car, motorcycle);
+// Pass `car` as the source object to compare to `motorcycle` as the target object const objectComparison = new Compare(car, motorcycle);

 console.log(objectComparison.omittedProperties);